 - The driver didn’t see the motorcyclist or misjudged how to share the road with them.

-Because motorcycle accidents can easily end in tragedy, it’s even more important to know that safer driving behaviors could have potentially prevented the accident from happening.
+Because bike accidents can easily end in tragedy, it’s even more important to know that safer driving behaviors could have potentially prevented the accident from happening.

 Common Motorcycle Accident Injuries

 Motorcyclists have next to nothing when it comes to protection in an accident aside from a helmet and thick, long-sleeved clothing.
-Motorcycle accident injuries can be devastating and in some cases catastrophic, meaning the injuries will cause permanent damage to the victim.
+Often, riders are ejected off their bike in a crash.
+In a high-speed collision, this could have disastrous consequences.
+Motorcycle accident injuries are catastrophic in some cases, meaning the injuries will cause permanent damage to the victim.

 Common injuries include: